chraibi/ZoteroTidy/README.md

 ## Usage

-Since, these operations alter the zotero library on the server, it is better, to run the notebooks individually and **sync the group inbetween**.
+Since, these operations alter the `Zotero` library on the server, it is better, to run the notebooks individually and **sync the group inbetween**.

 For example: